 FX’s “The Riches” filmed in the Santa Clarita area Monday as scheduled.
 The production was to have used Los Angeles County Sheriff’s deputies for traffic control, but after they were pulled away to help fire crews get to blazing areas, the Santa Clarita Film Commission worked with the crew to rejigger the shoot so that deputies wouldn’t be needed.

-A number of TV employees from the affected areas didn’t go to work Monday, including CBS’ PR exec Chris Ender, whose house in Valencia was a couple of miles from the fire line.
+A number of TV employees from the affected areas didn’t go to work Monday, including CBS’ PR exec Chris Ender, who lives in Valencia a couple of miles from the fire line.

 Local Los Angeles TV stations have provided wall-to-wall coverage of the fires.

 KNBC was the only station to switch to network coverage at 7 a.m.
 Monday morning.
 The station covered the fires continuously Sunday with the exception of a brief switch to the network’s “Meet the Press” at 8 a.m. and later with the Sunday night NFL game, which featured news updates throughout the telecast.

 “If ‘Today’ had been ignoring the fire, I would have pre-empted (the show),” KNBC vp/news director Robert Long said.
 “I’m famous for jumping in on network airtime, but they’re very good at letting me know ahead of time what their plan is.”

 After an hour, the decision to switch to local coverage at 8 a.m. came about because the situation “was changing rapidly and for the worse,” Long added.